MicrosoftDocs/win32/desktop-src/dataxchg/clipboard-operations.md

 ## Cut and Copy Operations

-To place information on the clipboard, a window first clears any previous clipboard content by using the [**EmptyClipboard**](emptyclipboard.md) function.
+To place information on the clipboard, a window first clears any previous clipboard content by using the [**EmptyClipboard**](/windows/win32/Winuser/nf-winuser-emptyclipboard?branch=master) function.
 This function sends the [**WM\_DESTROYCLIPBOARD**](wm-destroyclipboard.md) message to the previous clipboard owner, frees resources associated with data on the clipboard, and assigns clipboard ownership to the window that has the clipboard open.
-To find out which window owns the clipboard, call the [**GetClipboardOwner**](getclipboardowner.md) function.
+To find out which window owns the clipboard, call the [**GetClipboardOwner**](/windows/win32/Winuser/nf-winuser-getclipboardowner?branch=master) function.

 After emptying the clipboard, the window places data on the clipboard in as many clipboard formats as possible, ordered from the most descriptive clipboard format to the least descriptive.
-For each format, the window calls the [**SetClipboardData**](setclipboarddata.md) function, specifying the format identifier and a global memory handle.
+For each format, the window calls the [**SetClipboardData**](/windows/win32/Winuser/nf-winuser-setclipboarddata?branch=master) function, specifying the format identifier and a global memory handle.
 The memory handle can be NULL, indicating that the window renders the data on request.
 For more information, see [Delayed Rendering](#delayed-rendering).

 ## Paste Operations

 To retrieve paste information from the clipboard, a window first determines the clipboard format to retrieve.
-Typically, a window enumerates the available clipboard formats by using the [**EnumClipboardFormats**](enumclipboardformats.md) function and uses the first format it recognizes.
+Typically, a window enumerates the available clipboard formats by using the [**EnumClipboardFormats**](/windows/win32/Winuser/nf-winuser-enumclipboardformats?branch=master) function and uses the first format it recognizes.
 This method selects the best available format according to the priority set when the data was placed on the clipboard.

-Alternatively, a window can use the [**GetPriorityClipboardFormat**](getpriorityclipboardformat.md) function.
+Alternatively, a window can use the [**GetPriorityClipboardFormat**](/windows/win32/Winuser/nf-winuser-getpriorityclipboardformat?branch=master) function.
 This function identifies the best available clipboard format according to a specified priority.
-A window that recognizes only one clipboard format can simply determine whether that format is available by using the [**IsClipboardFormatAvailable**](isclipboardformatavailable.md) function.
+A window that recognizes only one clipboard format can simply determine whether that format is available by using the [**IsClipboardFormatAvailable**](/windows/win32/Winuser/nf-winuser-isclipboardformatavailable?branch=master) function.

-After determining the clipboard format to use, a window calls the [**GetClipboardData**](getclipboarddata.md) function.
+After determining the clipboard format to use, a window calls the [**GetClipboardData**](/windows/win32/Winuser/nf-winuser-getclipboarddata?branch=master) function.
 This function returns the handle to a global memory object containing data in the specified format.
 A window can briefly lock the memory object in order to examine or copy the data.
 However, a window should not free the object or leave it locked for a long period of time.

 ## Clipboard Ownership

 The *clipboard owner* is the window associated with the information on the clipboard.
-A window becomes the clipboard owner when it places data on the clipboard—specifically, when it calls the [**EmptyClipboard**](emptyclipboard.md) function.
+A window becomes the clipboard owner when it places data on the clipboard specifically, when it calls the [**EmptyClipboard**](/windows/win32/Winuser/nf-winuser-emptyclipboard?branch=master) function.
 The window remains the clipboard owner until it is closed or another window empties the clipboard.

 When the clipboard is emptied, the clipboard owner receives a [**WM\_DESTROYCLIPBOARD**](wm-destroyclipboard.md) message.
 Following are some reasons why a window might process this message: